5l1v3r1/pragmash/SPECIFICATION.md

-# Syntax Guide
+# Abstract

-This is the pragmash syntax guide.
+This document describes every feature of pragmash.
 It uses human-readable langugae and tries to be concise.

 # Charset